OliPi-Project/olipi-moode/TROUBLESHOOTING.md

 ## 🔹 Can OliPi MoOde be used without Moode?

 - Not directly.
-OliPi MoOde is tightly integrated with Moode’s MPD server and ready scripts.
+OliPi MoOde is tightly integrated with Moode’s API and scripts.

 - For more generic use cases, check [OliPi-Core](https://github.com/OliPi-Project/olipi-core).